QuantEcon/book-networks-public/_sources/ch_opt.md

 c = (-3, -4) # minus in order to minimize
 ```

-And now we use Scipy's linear programing module to solve our linear program.
+And now we use SciPy's linear programing module to solve our linear program.

 ```{code-cell}
 from scipy.optimize import linprog